Some technology is surprisingly ancient. Concepts and machines we might think were invented recently are actually thousands of years old.

-This was a truly exceptional transformation of mathematics into engineering into computing, far beyond anything science historians had previously believed ancient civilizations were capable of.
+This was a truly exceptional transformation of astronomical observations into mathematics into engineering into computing, far beyond anything science historians had previously believed ancient civilizations were capable of.

 Here are two beautiful videos showing reconstructions of the gears and how the Antikythera mechanism might have operated.

 Images of scientists created or digitally enhanced and colorized by this website.

 Whao.
 I didn´t know that computers were so old. oh, haha,